Guneet-05/Guneet-05/README.md

 ### Hi there 👋

-- 🤖 I'm an Upcoming SDE Intern @ Delhivery
+- 🤖 I'm an SDE Intern @ Delhivery
 - 🌱 I’m a Software Developer, Technical Content Engineer, Freelance DSA Instructor, and a Problem Solver.
 - 👯 I’m looking to collaborate on new and exciting project ideas
 - 💬 Ask me about Data Structures and Algorithms, Java, Python, Django, System Design, and Problem Solving, etc.